 What Is Colonoscopy Procedure?

-Colonoscopy Procedure is an internal examination of the colon and rectum.
-A Gastro surgeon performs the process with an apparatus called colonoscope … a long, flexible tube with a half inches in diameter with a camera attached to the front.
+Colonoscopy Surgery is an internal examination of the colon and rectum.
+A Gastro surgeon performs the process with an apparatus called colonoscope.
+It’s a long, flexible tube with a half inches in diameter with a camera attached to the front.
+Learn more details here.

-Doctors use it for evaluation of the symptoms; for example, change in bowel movements, rectal bleeding, and persistent abdominal pain.
+Doctors use it for evaluation of the symptoms inside colon.
+For example, change in bowel movements, rectal bleeding, and persistent abdominal pain.
 It also helps for screening asymptomatic individuals who are at risk for colon cancer.

 The process can detect inflammatory tissue, ulcers, and abnormal growths in the walls of the GI tract.

 For successful visualization of the colon and rectum, it must be clean and free of accumulated feces.
 It is, therefore, critical that you follow the instructions given by your doctor to prepare your gut.